 Regional and taxonomic gaps: The Mekong River Basin represents a major gap.
 It supports globally significant freshwater biodiversity and numerous migratory species, including several that are Critically Endangered or Endangered.
 Dozens of Mekong species would likely benefit from coordinated international management, shared monitoring and connectivity safeguards.
 While the countries of the Lower Mekong are not currently Parties to CMS, closer engagement with and consideration of accession to the Convention would unlock access to established tools, technical support and a platform for sustained transboundary collaboration.

-Priority action pathways under CMS: The report outlines complementary instruments that Parties and Range States can deploy singly or in combination: Listing on Appendix I/II, Concerted Actions, Single Species or Multi-Species Action Plans under COP Resolutions, and Memoranda of Understanding (MOUs) that flexibly engage Party and non-Party Range States.
+Priority action pathways under CMS: The report outlines complementary instruments that Parties and Range States can deploy singly or in combination: Listing on Appendix I/II, Concerted Actions, Single Species or Multi-Species Action Plans under COP Resolutions, Memoranda of Understanding (MOUs) and Initiatives that flexibly engage Party and non-Party Range States.

-Integration with broader CMS work: Freshwater fishes should be integrated into CMS themes on ecological connectivity and infrastructure, alongside technical guidance on fish passage/screening, environmental flows tied to migration and larval drift, bycatch mitigation, and mixed-stock management.
+Integration with broader CMS work: Freshwater fishes should be integrated into CMS themes on climatic change, ecological connectivity, energy and infrastructure, alongside technical guidance on identification of strategic river segments that are critical to migratory fishes as free flowing rivers, hydropower dam construction and management, fish stocking, aquaculture of alien invasive species, fish passage/screening, environmental flows tied to migration and larval drift, bycatch mitigation, and mixed-stock management.
 These linkages create coherence across taxa and basins and can align with flagship CMS publications (e.g., the Atlas of Animal Migration, Status of the World’s Migratory Species) where relevant.

-Cross-cutting foundations and collaboration: Success depends on shared baselines and indicators; improved knowledge of migration routes and stock structure; maintaining/restoring connectivity and environmental flows; reducing habitat degradation and pollution; and inclusive, cross-sector governance with data sharing.
-The report highlights synergies with CBD, CITES, river-basin organizations, FAO and the IUCN Red List network to expand capacity and align incentives.
+Cross-cutting foundations and collaboration: Success depends on shared baselines and indicators; improved knowledge of migration routes and stock structure; key segments in a basin scale maintained as free flowing river sections, maintaining/restoring connectivity and environmental flows; reducing habitat degradation and pollution; and inclusive, cross-sector governance with data sharing.
+The report highlights synergies with CBD, CITES, RAMSAR, river-basin organizations, FAO and the IUCN Red List network to expand capacity and align incentives.

 Next steps for Parties: In the near term, Parties can: